minnas/post-app-react/README.md

-# Post App created with React 18 + TypeScript + Vite
+# Post/Todo App created with React 18 + TypeScript + Vite

-This is a simple posts-app which will use free dummy api
+This is a simple posts-app which uses free dummy api.

 Caution:
 Still under construction 👷‍♀️⛏.